THEIR BEST YEARS YET

 MIDDLE SCHOOL HOUSE SYSTEM

-After years of research by school leadership of the idea of a "house system," including visiting other schools and collecting information about how it might elevate culture and community, the MPCS middle school announces its five distinct houses.
+The MPCS middle school consists of five distinct "houses."
 All 300 middle school students and 30 middle school faculty are divided equally into five different houses based on scripture: Phileo, Chara, Aequitas, Gratia, and Veritas.
 Each house is led by two house deans (teachers) and two student leaders and contains a chaplain and spirit chairperson.
+Implementing a "house system" at MPCS is based on years of research by school leadership, including visiting other schools and collecting information about how such a system elevates culture and community.